lolhol/FRC-robot-data-display-website/README.md

 At the core of this project is WPILib's **NetworkTables** — a communication protocol commonly used in robotics (especially **FRC** robots) that allows different systems to share data in real time.
 This project retrieves robot data by connecting to **NetworkTables** via WebSockets and displaying it live on a web dashboard.

+For additional information about how this project works, please refer to [the Methodology doc](docs/Methodology.md).

 ### Getting Started

 To get started, you first need to set up the **NetworkTables** on your robot.
 The table acts as a shared space where the robot can publish data (such as motor speeds, sensor values, etc.), and the dashboard can subscribe to these updates and display them live.